djangify/our-spot/README.md

 A simple navigation was created using Bootstrap Navbar.
 Only logged-in users can see the pages available.
 Unregistered and logged out users only see the ability to log in.

+No footer has been included because this is a social network and they don't usually contain a footer - instead users are kept scrolling using infinite scroll.

 PHOTO

 ## Dashboard